 delivery to site.

 In the summer of 2020, we were invited to quote an out of gauge project cargo shipment.
-The enquiry was based on delivery to a large steelworks in South Wales.
+The enquiry was based on delivery to the Port Talbot steelworks in South Wales.
 We were recommended to the client because of our experience and expertise in handling complex shipments like this.
 After a few initial budget enquiries, we were asked to re-visit the quotation for a shipment due to ship in Spring 2021.

-Our client was an agent in China who asked us to handle the shipment on arrival into the UK, clear customs and deliver it to the end customer.
+Our client was an agent in China who asked us to handle the shipment on arrival into the UK, clear customs and deliver it to the end customer, Tata Steel.
 The cargo was 380+ tonnes of sinter cars, sinter cooler trays and accessories.
 The sinter cars were over ten tonnes each, and the sinter cooler trays were 335cm wide.

 Due to freight volume, some heavy pieces and the abnormal load aspect, this cargo was less suitable for sending in shipping containers, so the agent explored different transport methods.

 Whilst they were able to cost different shipping options from China, they required our help to ascertain the costs for each shipping option once it arrived in the UK.
-We contacted three different ports to get the handling costs for each option and got comparative delivery costs from each port to the final destination in South Wales.
+We contacted three different ports to get the handling costs for each option and got comparative delivery costs from each port to Port Talbot.

-We explored conventional or breakbulk cargo options, contacting ports and stevedores to get labour and crane costs.
+We explored conventional / breakbulk cargo options, contacting ports and stevedores to get labour and crane costs.
 Eventually, the client found that there were better sailings for roro services into Bristol Port.
-By quoting this method, we won the order and were able to ship as described below:
+By quoting this method, we won the order and were able to ship as described below.

 Our haulier, whom we have worked with for many years, put together a load plan to load four trailers a day over five days.
-We contacted the delivery point and asked what important information was required and made arrangements with them.
+We contacted Tata Steel and asked what important information was required and arranged the offloading with them.

 By preparing as much as possible before the vessel arriving, we eliminated numerous potential problems.
 The vessel arrived on Friday 23rd April, and the port spent the afternoon taking the cargo off the vessel on mafi trailers, where they were stored on the quay, ready for collection.
 As we were well prepared, we could start loading from the quay on the next working day, Monday 26th April.
 The port used forklifts to load onto flatbed trailers, with several of the loads being transported as over-width cargo.

 Over the next few days, we stayed in contact with the quay, the haulier and the delivery point to control the collections and deliveries.
-We ended up managing to get some trailers back the same day to pick up extra loads, which meant we only had one load left to deliver by the Friday ahead of schedule.
+The port and the delivery site were most accommodating and this helped us achieve the planned timescale with ease.
+We ended up managing to get some trailers back to the port on the same day to pick up extra loads, which meant we only had one load left to deliver by the Friday, ahead of schedule.

 For a relatively complex shipment, this went through with minimal issues, and all parties were happy with how smoothly it all went.